mdozmorov/Bioinformatics_notes/README.md

 - [awesome-single-cell](https://github.com/seandavi/awesome-single-cell) - List of software packages for single-cell data analysis, including RNA-seq, ATAC-seq, etc. By Sean Davis and community-maintained

+- [awesome-10x-genomics](https://github.com/johandahlberg/awesome-10x-genomics) - List of tools and resources related to the 10x genomics GEMCode/Chromium system, by Johan Dahlberg and community-contributed

 - [awesome-multi-omics](https://github.com/mikelove/awesome-multi-omics) - List of software packages for multi-omics analysis, by Mike Love and community-maintained

-- [multimodal-scRNA-seq](https://github.com/arnavm/multimodal-scRNA-seq) - Figure depicting the breadth of multimodal scRNA-seq technologies.
-References to technology-specific papers

 - [awesome-bioinformatics-benchmarks](https://github.com/j-andrews7/awesome-bioinformatics-benchmarks) - A curated list of bioinformatics bench-marking papers and resources